SocksTheWolf/L4D2Bridge/README.md

     Random
 ```

-Random does a coin flip and if heads, will run a `RandomPositive` action, if tails, a `RandomNegative` action will execute instead.
+The `Random` server action does a coin flip and if heads, will run a `RandomPositive` action, if tails, a `RandomNegative` action will execute instead.

 ##### Example

 Here is an example of some actions that are defined in a config file.
 Names such as "chaos" and "santa" are used in the `rules.json` later.
 ```
-  "actions": {
+  "Actions": {
     "chaos": [
       "SpawnMobLarge",
-      "SpawnMobLarge",
+      "RandomSpecialInfected",
       "SpawnCharger"
     ],
     "tank": [